williamslab/ped-sim/README.md

 `-i` option.
 Given such a VCF, Ped-sim randomly samples individuals from this data and uses them as founders.
 The VCF must contain phased data for all individuals, with no missing data for any site.
-As most phasers automatically impute missing data, the latter requirement should be to easy to meet. __At present, Ped-sim only supports the GT FORMAT field, so please remove additional fields before using Ped-sim.__
+As most phasers automatically impute missing data, the latter requirement should be to easy to meet.

 The input VCF file can be gzipped, and if it is, Ped-sim prints the output VCF in gzipped format (but this output VCF is not bgzipped).